hvisage/mysql-udf-http/README.md

 **Note:** It is a fork repository.
 Original Website is below.
 http://code.google.com/p/mysql-udf-http

+Most of my @hvisage changes are for Debian 8.x (Jessie) compatibility/ease of install

 ## Overview

 | HTTP Method | CRUD Action |      Description       |